AVANT/biofoam/README.md

 If you'd like to develop a project using this template be sure to git clone the repo, remove the .git file, and start a new git repositiory.

 1. `git clone git@git-lab.evolvingmedia.org:sacrum.git` clones the repo down to your box
 2. `cd sacrum && rm -rf .git` deletes the folder '.git' with flags -r for recursive and -f for force (a lot of files in .git don't like to be deleted)
 3. `mv ../sacrum ../new-name` essentially renames the folder to "new-name"
 4. `git init` creates a new git repo (you can also follow the git-lab instructions)

 Running the Builder - First Steps - Advanced
 --------------------------------------------
 After you have renamed the project for your own uses or if you wanna just try it out as is:

+1.`git pull origin master`
+2.`nvm install 0.10.1`
+3.`nvm use 0.10.1`
-1.`npm install`
+4.`npm install`
+5.`npm install -g grunt-cli`
-2.`grunt dev:server`
+6.`grunt dev:server`

-The second command should automatically open up a tab in your default browser to the port that is servering the app.
+The last command should automatically open up a tab in your default browser to the port that is servering the app.

 Running the Builder - Very First Steps - Beginner Mac OS
 --------------------------------------------------------
 - do you have XCode installed?
 - do you have homebrew installed?